Act One: 10 years

 Without any time to digest what was happening, a TV remote was placed in her hand and an intention made reality, to take Marjorie to her room so the sisters could play and let mom relax until dinner.

-Later that night, April crutch-staggered her way to her bedroom, lay the crutches against her bed, then cried softly to herself in her darkened room.
+Later that night, April crutch-staggered her way to her bedroom, lay the crutches against her bed, sat on its side, and cried softly to herself in her darkened room.

 Then, with sudden resolve, she retrieved her crutches and prepared to storm into her daughter’s room, to demand to know what was going on.
 But the crutches were noisy, even on the carpet, and she seemed to specialize at banging them on every solid surface she encountered.
 So she lay them back down and limped purposefully to her daughter’s bedroom door.